Danixu/openwrt-mqtt/README.md

 Changing the `Host`, `Port`, `User` and `Password` fields with the correct data of our MQTT server.

 We will have to configure which modules data we want to export to our integration on the `General` and `Network` plugins tabs.
 Here we can select with the checkbox the plugins to use.
+Also the CPU and Memory plugins will require to enable the Percentage values to be visible (the integration uses that values).

 ### Configure the integration